 “Hey, man!
 Sorry!”
 Willie stood up in the grass, laughing.
 Gary ignored him.
 “Hey, seriously, man, I need a ride back in.
 Slim has to pick up his sister at the DQ.”
 Willie scrambled to catch up with them.

 Gary didn’t tell him yes, or no, didn’t stop him from getting into the backseat.
 Penny locked her door.
 She pulled he knees up to her chest under her skirt, still shaking.
 Gary started the car.
 The headlights kicked on, illuminating the gravel road.
-Jimmy Gentry stood about ten feet in front of the car, what looked like a machete stuck deep into his shoulder, his head flopped too far in the other direction, it looked like it was hanging there by the skin.
+Jimmy Gentry stood about ten feet in front of the car, what looked like a machete stuck deep into his shoulder.
+His head flopped too far in the other direction, looking like it was hanging there by the skin.

 “Oh, my God, oh my God.
 Oh, my God.”
 Penny chanted through her fingers.